-It is disappointing that the screen does not have touch sensitivity, as this would make it possible to adjust the location of the focusing point rapidly.
+It is disappointing that the screen does not have touch sensitivity, as this would make it possible to adjust the focusing point’s location rapidly.
 Although it’s fantastic that you can tilt it for selfies, setting the autofocus point is a little more complex than we would like it to be.

 The big APS-C-sized sensor does a beautiful job of creating warm, vivid lenses with a high level of detail.
 This contributes to the excellent image quality.
-The 16-50mm lens that comes with most cameras is a perfect choice for beginners since it covers various focal lengths.
-You might discover that you wish to upgrade to a better lens at some time in the future, and there is now a wide variety of choices available for the Fuji X mount.
+The 16-50mm lens with most cameras is a perfect choice for beginners since it covers various focal lengths.
+However, you might discover that you wish to upgrade to a better lens at some time in the future, and there is now a wide variety of choices available for the Fuji X mount.

-While built-in Wi-Fi is a typical feature these days, it has been done quite effectively here, and the associated software is straightforward to operate.
+While built-in WiFi is a typical feature, it has been done quite effectively here, and the associated software is straightforward to operate.
 Full High Definition video recording is on its way to being obsolete compared to 4K video recording; nonetheless, the provision is more than sufficient for someone who takes the odd movie.

 The Fujifilm X-A10 is not a DSLR camera, contrary to popular belief.
 Instead, it is a camera that does not have a reflection.